Steinfeld, Bavaria

-Steinfeld ([ˈʃtaɪnˌfɛlt]) is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Lohr am Main.
+Steinfeld ([ˈʃtaɪnˌfɛlt]) is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Lohr am Main.

 Spoken here is an East Franconian dialect (according to the Language Atlas of the Bavarian Library, Lower East Franconian).
 The inhabitants are often called Steeflder Russe in the local area.

 Geography

 Location

 Steinfeld lies between Lohr am Main and Karlstadt on the Fränkische Platte (a flat, mostly agricultural region), in the zone where the geology changes from bunter- to Muschelkalk-based.

 The greater part of the municipal area is even today used for agriculture.
 Furthermore, the community also manages considerable woodlands, being in the outermost foothills of the Spessart, which borders on the west.
 Most workers commute to jobs in nearby towns such as Lohr, Karlstadt and Würzburg.

 Constituent communities

 Steinfeld's outlying Ortsteile are Hausen and Waldzell.

 The community has the following Gemarkungen (traditional rural cadastral areas): Hausen, Steinfeld, Waldzell.